BLOG

 Fondazione Bruno Kessler (FBK)

 Fondazione Bruno Kessler is an award-winning research institute.
 FBK specialises in the areas of Information Technology, AI, Sustainable Energy, Sensors and Devices, Cybersecurity, Digital Society, and Digital Industry.
-Their expertise will inform much of the technical aspects of the project, like machine vision and 3D applications.

 Tampere University (TAU)